irevenko/what-anime-cli/README.md

 If you have found other's working formats please create an issue

 # Installation 🔨
-Build from source or go to <a href="https://github.com/irevenko/what-anime-cli/tree/main/bin">bin</a> folder and pick your executable file
+- Build from source or
+- <a href="https://mega.nz/folder/Dvh1UQgI#KqgrTfCejVPvr8T21AmYQA">Download exutable files </a>

 # Contributing 🤝
 Contributions, issues and feature requests are welcome! 👍 <br>